customerio/customerio-reactnative/README.md

 NativeCustomerIO.configureAcknowledgedSceneDeepLinkRouting()
 ```

 Register the app's Customer.io deep-link handler before calling `CustomerIO.initialize`.
+Return
+`true` after routing a URL.
+Return `false` to let the native SDK try the host AppDelegate, then pass
+a host-owned custom scheme to React Native `Linking` or open other URLs through the system.
+If your
+handler might decline an app-owned custom scheme, keep a `Linking` URL listener registered for that
-Return `true` after routing a URL.
-Return `false` to let the native SDK try the host AppDelegate, then return a host-owned custom scheme to React Native `Linking` or open other URLs through the system.
-A thrown error, rejected promise, missing handler, or handler timeout follows the same fallback.
-Cold URLs wait up to ten seconds for registration and are replayed once the handler is ready.
-After delivery, the handler has ten seconds to settle.
+fallback.
+A thrown error, rejected promise, missing handler, or handler timeout follows the same
+native fallback.
+Cold URLs wait up to ten seconds for registration and are replayed once the handler
+is ready.
+After delivery, the handler has ten seconds to settle; after that, fallback runs and a late
+result is ignored.

 ```typescript
 const subscription = CustomerIO.setDeepLinkHandler(async (url) => {